juristr/fabiangosebrink.github.io/__output/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0.md

 You can now go ahead and develop you application in Typescript and Angular2.
 You could start with the [AngularJs 2](https://angular.io/docs/ts/latest/quickstart.html) quickstart.
 All files you need should be there.
 Its important to add the boot.ts and application.ts to get an entry point and bootstrapping your application.

-> If you, like me, always forget to compile the typescript files: open a cmd in the app folder and just type &#8220;tsc -w&#8221;.
+> If you, like me, always forget to compile the typescript files: open a cmd in the app folder and just type "tsc -w".
 This activates a typescript watcher using the tsconfig in the root of the project and will always compile the \*.ts files into \*.js files if there are some changes

 ### Further steps: